rust-lang/book/nostarch/chapter10.md

 }
 ```

-A `main` function that calls the `longest` function to find the longer of two
+Listing 10-19: A `main` function that calls the `longest` function to find the
-string slices
+longer of two string slices

 Note that we want the function to take string slices, which are references,
 rather than strings, because we don’t want the `longest` function to take